Pirates take fight to Giants, Vázquez closes out 27th save

-SAN FRANCISCO (AP) — Felipe Vázquez earned his 27th save two days after fighting a teammate in the clubhouse and the Pittsburgh Pirates beat the San Francisco Giants 6-3 Wednesday night.
+SAN FRANCISCO (AP) — Through a long, losing season, the Pittsburgh Pirates have learned to celebrate each other for even the small accomplishments and try to push forward from the times of turmoil — like this week’s embarrassing clubhouse fight between a pair of relief pitchers.

-Pittsburgh got a welcome lift a day after reliever Kyle Crick had season-ending finger surgery following a scrap Monday with Vázquez.
+Felipe Vázquez earned his 27th save two days after punching Kyle Crick in the clubhouse as the Pirates beat the San Francisco Giants 6-3 on Wednesday night.
+Pittsburgh got a welcome lift after Crick required season-ending finger surgery Tuesday following the scrap with Vázquez before Monday’s win, which prompted a team meeting.

 Since an injury-plagued month of May for manager Clint Hurdle’s club, there have been so many other issues.